jkcdarunday/ajazzctl/README.md

 pip install -r requirements.txt
 ```

-## How does it work
-It writes the same commands used by the Windows and writes these to the Ajazz HID Raw device (`/dev/hidraw*`)

 ## Usage
 ```sh
 sudo python ajazzctl.py
 ```

+## How does it work
+It writes the same commands used by the Windows and writes these to the Ajazz HID Raw device (`/dev/hidraw*`)

+## How was it done
+I ran the original Ajazz configuration tool on a Windows virtual machine and attached my Ajazz keyboard to it.
+Then, I used wireshark with usbmon to monitor the data it sends to and receives from the keyboard while doing changes in the configuration tool.

+Adding support to other keyboard would probably require the same process.